Arboretum Time Line

 Administrative leaders agree that the arboretum should be an important element in the campus master plan, and Sasaki Associates, Inc. is contracted to develop a preliminary plan for an arboretum on a 370-acre tract of undeveloped land adjacent to the University Park campus.

-The Board of Trustees accepts the Sasaki plan as part of the master plan for the campus, and Dr. Kim Steiner, professor of forest biology, is appointed part-time director by Provost Rodney Erickson.
+The Board of Trustees accepts the preliminary master plan by Sasaki Associates, Inc., in Watertown, Massachusetts, as part of the master plan for the campus, and Dr. Kim Steiner, professor of Forest Biology, is appointed part-time director by Provost Rodney Erickson.

 “The Arboretum at Penn State” is approved as the name of the planned project.
 Marshall-Tyler-Rausch is hired to create a detailed plan for the 56-acre Mitchell Tract portion of the proposed arboretum site, bordering Park Avenue.